 We’re hot for hot wings, which is why we’re digging these protein-packed chickpeas roasted in oregano, cayenne pepper, sea salt, and ghee.

 Meet your new favorite dinner party meal!
-This flashy fish dish seasons delicate sea bass with fresh oregano, lemon, Maldon salt, and pepper, and serves it over French green lentils and cherry tomatoes.
+This flashy fish dish seasons delicate sea bass with fresh oregano, lemon, Maldon salt, and pepper, and serves it over green lentils and cherry tomatoes.